adauriac/pythonisation/README.md

     **************************************************************************

 1) To modify dll go to directory dllisation/ and read the README.md
-2) here one can improve the python module end play wit it
+2) here one can improve the python module and play with it